Questions arise after Anthony Thompson Jr. seen roaming campus prior to Austin-East shooting; school launches internal investigation

 “We are working to gather more information related to the events that led up to the April 12 shooting and have begun our own internal investigation.”Superintendent Bob Thomas

+A current handbook for Austin-East Magnet High School doesn’t appear to be posted online.
+There is an older handbook from the 2016-2017 school year.
+It does reference students who leave campus without permission and offer disciplinary action options.
+Being tardy to a class is classified as an “infraction.”
+It also states that students should remain in class from bell to bell unless they have a hall pass.

-The Knox County Schools Handbook is online.
-It addresses harassment, bullying, and intimidation, but not domestic violence specifically.
-Students who violate the rules can be suspended or expelled and, “the appropriate action will be consistent with established Board Policy, case law, Federal and State statutes.”
-It also states victims of violent crimes can transfer schools.
+It references fighting, harassment, sexual harassment, intimidation, and bullying, but not domestic violence specifically.
+Students who violate the rules can be suspended or expelled and, “parents and students must understand that school administrators are bound by federal, state and local regulations governing disciplinary matters.”

+The handbook also states, “in some cases, a “harassment contract” may be signed by the parties in dispute.
+These contracts will include the disputing parties’ names, and will be an agreement between those individuals to leave each other alone.”
+To read more about disciplinary action and other policies, click here to view the handbook.

+Originally, this story contained a link to a handbook listed for a different Knox County high school.
+This story has been updated to show the most recent handbook available online for Austin-East.

 If you need domestic violence resources, click here.